- What is the state of the Serbian Throne? > > >

 The late Prince (Kraljevic) Tomislav’s branch is represented by his sons Prince Nicolas with his wife Princess Ljiljana and daughter Princess Maria, Prince George and Prince Michael, daughter Princess Katarina (Lady Desmond de Silva) and the Princess-Dowager Linda.

-The late Prince (Kraljevic) Andrej’s branch is represented by his sons Prince Vladimir with his wife Princess Brigitta and brother Prince Dimitri, and daughters Princess Tatjana and Princess Lavinia, and also his wife Princess Dowager Eva Maria.
+The late Prince (Kraljevic) Andrej’s branch is represented by his sons Prince Vladimir with his wife Princess Brigitta and brother Prince Dimitri, and daughters Princess Tatjana and Princess Lavinia.

 The junior line, which has no dynastic rights, of the Karadjordjevic Royal Family originates from Karadjordje, and it is inherited via his son Prince (Knez) Alexander, his son Prince (Knez) Arsen and grandson Prince (Knez) Paul, up to the great-grandson Prince (Knez) Alexander.
-The junior line today is represented by HRH Prince (Knez) Alexander with his wife Princess Barbara, his sons Princes Dimitri, Prince Michel, Prince Serge, Prince Dusan, his daughter Princess Helen as well as his sister Princess (Kneginja) Elizabeth.
+The junior line today is represented by the widow of the late HRH Prince (Knez) Alexander Princess Barbara, his sons Princes Dimitri, Prince Michel, Prince Serge, Prince Dusan, his daughter Princess Helen as well as his sister Princess (Kneginja) Elizabeth.

 The Head of the Royal Family Crown Prince Alexander has indisputable authority over all Royal Family members, and their overall status of the Royal Family results from his will.